-Kamal (K): When I was living in Toa Payoh back in the 1970s, street fights and domestic violence were prevalent.
+1970s, street fights and domestic violence were prevalent.
 My friends and I were once randomly targeted by an unknown group of people who attacked us while we were chitchatting in the neighbourhood.
-This incident spurred me to join the Force to keep my community safe.
+This incident spurred that we could spend some time together, despite having me to join the Force to keep my community safe.